zeroheight/library-styles-sync/README.md

 Any changes to your document's shared styles will get overwritten next time you run the plugin.

 ### Which Libraries does it sync from?
-`Sync with imported libraries` syncs with all libraries you've inserted at least a symbol from.
+`Sync with imported libraries` syncs with all libraries you've inserted at least one symbol from.
 `Sync with...` allows you to choose the library you want to sync from.

 ## JSON (experimental / WIP)